 However, these prohibitions will not preclude the inclusion of a general release or waiver of all claims in an employment separation agreement, provided that the release or waiver is otherwise lawful and invalid.
-Notably, this bill would require such employment separation agreements to notify the employee that they have the right to consult an attorney and provide the employee with a reasonable period (but not less than five business days) in which to do so.
-Employees would be permitted to sign the release prior to the expiration of this review period, provided their decision to do so was not induced by either (a) employer fraud, misrepresentations, or a threat to withdraw or alter the offer, or (b) by the employer offering different terms to employees who sign such an agreement before the review period expiration.
+Notably, this bill would require such employment separation agreements to notify the employee they have the right to consult an attorney and provide the employee with a reasonable period (but not less than five business days) in which to do so.
+Employees would be permitted to sign the release prior to the expiration of this review period, provided their decision to do so was not induced by employer fraud, misrepresentations, or a threat to withdraw or alter the offer, or by the employer offer different terms to employees to which such an agreement prior to the expiration of this review period.